 Why not host a unique fundraising event which allows people to get their car and dog cleaned at the same time?
 With a car wash and pet groomers on hand, it’s a double win.
 Ask a groomer to set up adjacent to the car wash and see if they’ll offer their services for free or at a discount to support your doggy walk.
 Ask your volunteers to help with the cleaning and raise money to support your dog walk in a fun fashion.

 Set Up a Photo Booth

-A photo booth at a dog walk is bound to be entertaining!
-The benefits aside from your guests having a great time are found in marketing and promoting your dog walk.
+A photo booth at a dog walk is bound to be entertaining.
+The benefits aside from your guests having a great time are easy promotion for your next dog walk.
 Nothing shares the energy of a charity fundraising event more than great photos.
-Pictures of dogs and their owners having fun are sure to attract new donors and participants for next year.
+Pictures of dogs and their owners having fun will attract new donors and participants for next year.

 Host a Dog Happy Hour